palico-ai/palico-ai/README.md

 <br>
 </div

-Building an LLM application requires continously trying out different ideas (models, prompts, architectures).
+Building an LLM application involves continously trying out different ideas (models, prompts, architectures).
 Palico provides you with an integrated tech stack that helps you quickly iterate on your LLM development.

 #### With Palico you can